 I hated my ICU rotation.
-During Vet Tech school we rotated through each of the speciality areas at the Purdue Veterinary College of Veterinary Medicine Teaching Hospital every two weeks.
+During Vet Tech school we rotated through each of the specialty areas at the Purdue Veterinary College of Veterinary Medicine Teaching Hospital every two weeks.
 Vet students rotated through every six weeks (to my recollection).
 ICU was all hands on deck.
 Every patient was checked for vitals and general status check, medication, treatments each hour (frequently half-hour depending on the patient).
 Sometimes we had so many in ICU that it took the entire hour to get through each patient.
 There always seemed to be two major situations that caused 20 additional people running around the tiny ICU.
 It was always a busy day.

 September 11th, 2001